Fjio/A-Propos/README.md

 ## What should you know about me ? 🤔

-- 👨🏼‍💻I'm currently working as a Data Engineer at [Shift Technology](https://www.shift-technology.com/)
+- 👨🏼‍💻I'm currently working as a Software Engineer at [Shift Technology](https://www.shift-technology.com/)

 - 🎓 I recently graduated from [Ecole Centrale de Nantes](https://www.ec-nantes.fr/english-version) with a Master's Degree in Computer Science.